TechAccel does not disclose all investments and science advancement initiatives.

 platform.
 Locus Biosciences works in human health infectious disease and microbiome related disease.

-UNIVERSITY AND RESEARCH INSTITUTES
+UNIVERSITIES AND RESEARCH INSTITUTES

 TechAccel has strategic relationships with more than 25 universities and Master Research Agreements with seven.